 But as I said, PG stock has always been in demand, so it was never quite cheap.
-And it’s certainly not the first time we’re hearing about bloated valuations.
+And it’s certainly not the first time we’re hearing about bloated valuations in the stock market.

-However, I still went on and recommended PG stock to subscribers of my paid advisory Income for Life in November 2016.
-Including automatic dividend reinvestment, that position has delivered a total return of 86.6%.
+However, I still featured Procter & Gamble stock in my paid advisory Income for Life in November 2016.
+Since then, including automatic dividend reinvestment, that position has delivered a total return of 86.6%.

-Back then, my reasoning was that, even though PG stock was not cheap by historical standards and it was not a particularly high yielder—the annual yield was 3.2% when I recommended it—the company’s ability to grow its payout would result in shareholders earning higher yield on cost over time.
+Back then, my reasoning was that, even though PG stock was not cheap by historical standards and it was not a particularly high yielder—the annual yield was 3.2% at the time—the company’s ability to grow its payout would result in shareholders earning higher yield on cost over time.

-Indeed, investors who purchased Procter & Gamble stock back in November 2016 are now earning yield on cost of 3.8%.
+Indeed, investors who purchased Procter & Gamble stock back in November 2016 and kept it are now earning yield on cost of 3.8%.

-Of course, today’s PG stock is more expensive than before—partly due to the recent investor enthusiasm.
+Of course, PG stock is currently more expensive than before—partly due to the recent investor enthusiasm.
 And its yield is lower than before.
-With a quarterly dividend rate of $0.7907 per share and a share price of $136.93, PG stock has an annual dividend yield of 2.3%.
+With a quarterly dividend rate of $0.7907 per share and a share price of $136.93, Procter & Gamble stock has an annual dividend yield of 2.3%.

 But the company’s dividend growth thesis remains intact: if an investor purchases PG stock today, they can look forward to earning higher yield on cost in the years ahead.

 You see, Procter & Gamble has one of the most impressive track records when it comes to returning cash to investors.
 The company has been paying uninterrupted dividends for 130 years and has raised its payout in each of the last 64 years.
 (Source: “Splits & Dividend History,” Procter & Gamble Co, last accessed September 29, 2020.)